unraid/docs/docs/unraid-os/manual/vm-support.md

   VM indicating a problem with the USB flash drive containing the Unraid license that is going to be used by this VM.
 This can be fixed using the following steps:
-  - Select the option to Udit the VM
+  - Select the option to edit the VM
   - switch to XML view (using the toggle at the top right)
-  - Do to the bottom of the XML where just before the **memballoon** entry you will see a **hostdev** node defining the flash drive.
+  - Go to the bottom of the XML where just before the **memballoon** entry you will see a **hostdev** node defining the flash drive.
   - Remove this **hostdev** node and all its contents
   - Click the _Apply_ button to commit the change